jasiukiewicztymon/mongo-container-arm/README.md

 # Mongo docker image for ARM

-This docker image has been made after problems with the fact of running arm64v8 Mongo docker image on Raspberry 3 with ubuntu server 22.04 64bit.
+This docker image has been made after problems with the fact running arm64v8 Mongo docker image on Raspberry 3 with ubuntu server 22.04 64bit.
 So if you have a similar problem I hope I have resolved your problem ;)

 ## Build

-Firstly download the dockerfile and one time this done do this commad:
+Firstly download the dockerfile and one time this is done do this command:

 ```sh
 sudo docker build -t <name> .